jolespin/veba/FAQ.md

 **19. How can I restart a module from a specific step?**

 You can do this by using the `--restart_from_checkpoint <int>` argument which is available on all of the modules.
 This goes through and removes all of the checkpoints and intermediate files from that step onwards.

+**20. How can I allocate enough resources for `binning-prokarytic.py` module?**

+The penultimate step `[step-number]__cpr_adjustment]` is the most memory intensive stage as this uses `GTDB-Tk` to identify CPR bacteria.
+There are two options: 1) The first is the easiest but not the best use of resources for larger datasets.
+This option is to use ~243GB memory in the initial command.
+This will ensure that `GTBD-Tk` has enough resources to run to completion but if you are being charged for compute resources this easier option may be more expensive.; 2) The second option is more involved is to use a lower amount of memory (e.g., 50GB) in the initial command.
+Once the penultimate step is launched, it will fail due to not having enough resources.
+If this was step 63 you could rerun the program using `--restart_from_checkpoint 63` and allocate `243G` to your `SLURM/SunGridEngine` job submission.
+Personally, this is what I do to minimize resource consumption but this adds an extra manual step.
+Again, to get around this you can just allocate the maximum resources at the beginning and not worry about it but the former will be more resource intensive.